gavdilabs/cap-mcp-plugin/docs/entity-tools.md

 - `get`: keys required; for single-key entities you can pass the value directly (shorthand)
 - `create`: non-association fields as-is; associations via `<assoc>_ID`
 - `update`: keys required; non-key fields optional; associations via `<assoc>_ID`
+- `delete`: keys required; this operation cannot be undone

 All tools run with a standard timeout and produce consistent MCP responses; errors are returned as JSON text payloads.